simplykurt/chef-nagios/README.md

 }
 ```

-Then, in the service data bag,
+Then, in the service data bag:

 ```javascript
 {